tgoulder4/stationspy/README.md

 # trainspy 🔍

-Get departures at any UK train station & recieve instant real-time updates on trains throughout their journey via this free custom made RealTimeTrains scraper.
+Get departures at any UK train station & recieve instant real-time updates on trains throughout their journey via this fast & free RealTimeTrains scraper.

 ## Install trainspy